Road safety: Everyone is a road user

 Students can survey road users to find out what people think about a local road, then classify and analyse the answers.
 They can also calculate how much land area is taken up by carparking and investigate what hazards carparks may introduce.

-Activities allow students to explore peripheral vision and stopping distances.
-Students can investigate unbalanced forces or learn about light and human senses to understand what road users see.
+Activities allow students to explore peripheral vision.
+Students learn about light and human senses to understand what road users see.
 They can measure how much time it takes to react to a stimulus.
+Also: students investigate unbalanced forces on local roads.

 Assessment rubric templates, a full reading list, a list of all supporting websites and online tools, plus a PDF map of possible wicked transport problems for students to investigate.